RezaMedis/Git/Connect GitHub account with Git using VS Code.md

 	# git push -u origin master

 Using VS Code Git Integration:
-Open the repository folder in VS Code.
+-Open the repository folder in VS Code.
-Click the Source Control icon in the Activity Bar.
+-Click the Source Control icon in the Activity Bar.
-Use the interface to stage, commit, and push changes.
+-Use the interface to stage, commit, and push changes.
-You're now set up to manage your code on GitHub using Git and Visual Studio Code!
+-You're now set up to manage your code on GitHub using Git and Visual Studio Code!

 ---------------------------------------------------------------------------------------
 |                              Additional Commands                                    |